mrbungle64/ioBroker.ecovacs-deebot/README.md

 ![Logo](admin/ecovacs-deebot.png)
 # Ecovacs Deebot adapter for ioBroker

+This adapter uses the [sucks.js](https://github.com/joostth/sucks.js) library.

+The following models have been tested so far:
-Currently known to work with the Ecovacs Deebot Slim 2 from Europe.
+* Deebot Slim 2 from Europe (works properly)

-## What's working
+* Deebot 601 (control does not work)
+* Deebot Ozmo 950 (control does not work)

+## What should work

 ### Commands